rackspace/php-opencloud/docs/userguide/compute.md

 It is accessed from the `Compute` class, which is generated from a Connection object (either `OpenStack` or `Rackspace`).

-Like the other services, Compute instances are identified by the name of the service, the region, and a URL type (which is almost always `"publicURL"`).
+Like the other services, instances of the compute service are identified by the name of the service, the region, and a URL type (which is almost always `"publicURL"`).
 You can specify these parameters directly, or you can rely upon the defaults set by the global constants (see [Services](services.md) for complete